 The post 1858 years saw the rapid growth of a new India.
 India began awakening to a new political consciousness that was national in character.
 It is accepted at all hands that it was due to the impact of the British policy of unification of the country and spread of the western liberal ideas about liberty and Nationalism which influenced the thinking of the people and promoted the spirit of Nationalism.
 The national feeling was almost absent in India.
-The only unity which existed in India was the religious unity.
+The only unity which existed in

+India was the religious unity.
 The political outlook on national level was perhaps for the first time held by the Marathas.
 But the British provided all those avenues through which the approach of Nation building could be undertaken.
 They had linked the nation with transport and communication system.
 They also provided one language i.e. English which could be understood by the educated people all over India.
 It were the British who provided a single administration for whole of the country.
-It maybe noted here that though India was de facto ruler in the Native States was the member of the Civil Service which controlled the whole country.
+It maybe noted here that though India was divided into British India and native states of India, but the British Resident who was de facto ruler in the Native States was the member of the Civil Service which controlled the whole country.
 All these factors contributed towards the development of national feeling.